Click Here to Add a Title

 Click to Add Title

-With so many new rescue groups popping up, it is easy to become overwhelmed with the process, or even left with a sour taste about adopting in general.
+With so many new rescue groups popping up, it is easy to become overwhelmed with the process, or even left with a sour taste about adopting in general after a negative experience.
 Please understand that the "rescue world" is unregulated, and sadly that means there will be people involved who although may have great intentions, don't always operate in the best interest of the very dogs they are "rescuing".
 Unfortunately, while rescue can be extremely rewarding, it can also attract organizations or individuals who may just be looking to benefit financially.
 Always do your due diligence when inquiring about an animal for adoption.
 West Coast Animal Advocates is passionate about supporting reputable rescue groups, so we have made a little list of things to look for, things to ask, and some red flags too.
 Of course there can be exceptions with certain situations, but this is a great way to get the conversation started.

 Thoughts to consider -